Make the most of your data and convince with a robust statistical analysis!

 If you are planning a study or when you are analysing your data statistical analyses are always the key for determining the result of a study.
 However, showing that the correct analyses have been made is equally impotant for risk managers.

-We provide solid statistical evaluations and help to communicate the results in an easily understandable way.
+Furthermore, we provide solid statistical evaluations according to latest guidance and help to communicate the results in an easily understandable way.
 For R&D projects, we help to get the most of your data using various exploratory techniques.

 - Evaluation of laboratory and field studies (consumer safety/toxicology, ecotoxicology, enviromental fate)